tbrowder/Text-Utils/README.md

 COPYRIGHT AND LICENSE
 =====================

-Copyright &#x00A9; 2019-2021 Tom Browder
+Copyright &#x00A9; 2019-2024 Tom Browder

-This library is free software; you can redistribute it or modify it under the Artistic License 2.0.
+This library is free software; you may redistribute it or modify it under the Artistic License 2.0.